cos326-f22/a2-starter-code/README.md

 output on stdout of one script into the input on stdin of another script.

-When you have finished coding and thoroughly testing the functions in `query.ml`, compile the entire application by typing `make` at a shell prompt in your Git root directory.
+When you have finished coding and thoroughly testing the functions in `query.ml`, compile the entire application by typing `dune build` at a shell prompt in your Git root directory.
 To find out what you can do with your script, type the following at a shell prompt.

 ```
 ./boxoffice -help